-That emotionally cold and detached fellow who keeps to himself, smoking clove cigarettes and reading French philosophy, would best be described as aloof.
+Someone who's aloof isn't warm and friendly, instead being distant and reserved.
+That emotionally cold and detached fellow who keeps to himself, drinking espresso and reading French philosophy, would best be described as aloof.

 In Middle English, aloof was originally a nautical term; the loof (now spelled luff) is the windward side of a ship.
 Smart sailors wanting to avoid a hazard on the leeward side would give the order, "A loof!"
 From this command we get the idea of steering clear of something (or someone).
-In modern usage the word has taken on a negative connotation: an aloof person is certainly not one most of us want to associate with.
+In modern usage the word has taken on a negative connotation: an aloof person is often considered cold or snobby.